sipcapture/rtcagent/README.md

 bin/rtcagent
 ```
 #### compile without BTF
-RTCAgent support BTF disabled with command `make nocore` to compile at 2022/04/17.
-It can work normally even on Linux systems that do not support BTF.
+RTCAgent support BTF disabled with command `make nocore` to compile at 2022/04/17 and can run on Linux systems that do not support BTF.
 ```shell
 make nocore
 bin/rtcagent --help